Toronto's LGBT community seeks answers after serial killings

 Bruce McArthur in custody

 McArthur, a 66-year-old landscaper, has been charged with five counts of murder and accused of hiding his victims' remains in potted plants around Toronto.

-Investigators on Monday continued to excavate the property where the remains of six people were recovered, a task complicated by the frozen ground, which requires thawing before police can continue digging, Gray said.

-The cadaver dogs brought in to assist with the search operation are succumbing to fatigue, she said.

-"Dogs need to rest, so we've asked other services to bring in dogs to help facilitate the process of searching the multiple properties," Gray said.
+McArthur's attorney, Edward Royale, told CNN on Monday he would not be commenting on the case.

 McArthur was first arrested January 18 and charged with two counts of murder in connection with the deaths of Andrew Kinsman, 49, and Selim Esen, 44, who both went missing last year.
 About a month before McArthur's arrest the Toronto Police said there was no proof that Esen and Kinsman's cases were related or that a serial killer was on the loose.

 After McArthur was charged, police recovered human remains and evidence in potted plants on properties where he had worked.
 On January 29, McArthur was charged with three more counts of murder for the killings of Majeed Kayhan, 58, Dean Lisowick, 47, and Soroush Mahmudi, 50.